The Cat & Fiddle

 The Cat & Fiddle is British Pub and restaurant located in Hollywood, California.

 The pub was originally opened in Laurel Canyon by British musician Kim Gardner in 1982.
-The establishment then moved to Sunset Boulevard in 1985, where it remained for nearly 30 years.
+The establishment then moved into the Fred C. Thomson Building on Sunset Boulevard in 1985, where it remained for nearly 30 years.
 In 2014, the location was closed due to local development.
-Two years later, in 2017, The Cat & Fiddle reopened in its current location at 742 North Highland Avenue.
+The pub reopened in its current location at 742 North Highland Avenue in 2017.

-Celebrities such as Keith Moon, Rod Stewart, Robert Plant, Christopher Lloyd, Drew Barrymore and Morrissey have been regulars over the years.
+Celebrities such as Rod Stewart, Robert Plant, Christopher Lloyd, Drew Barrymore and Morrissey have been regulars over the years.